Highways & Dance Halls

 Highways & Dance Halls is the third studio album by American country music artist Ty England.
-Released in 1999 as his only album for Capitol Nashville, it is also the only album which he recorded under his birth name of Tyler England.
+Released in 1999 as his only album for Capitol Nashville, it is also the only album which he recorded under the name Tyler England.

 Content

-The tracks "My Baby No Está Aquí No More", "She Don't Care About Me", and "I'd Rather Have Nothing" were later recorded by Garth Brooks on his album The Lost Sessions.Additionally, "Travelin' Soldier" — originally cut in 1996 by its writer, Bruce Robison — would become a Number One country hit in 2003 when the Dixie Chicks released it.
+The tracks "My Baby No Está Aquí No More", "She Don't Care About Me", and "I'd Rather Have Nothing" were later recorded by Garth Brooks on his album The Lost Sessions.
+Additionally, "Travelin' Soldier" — originally cut in 1996 by its writer, Bruce Robison — would become a Number One country hit in 2003 when the Dixie Chicks released it.
 Also included is a re-recording of England's 1995 hit "Should've Asked Her Faster", featuring Steve Wariner as a guest musician.

 Critical reception

 Giving it 3 out of 5 stars, Maria Konicki Dinoia of Allmusic wrote that "What England does lack is vocal enthusiasm, but he makes up for it in originality.
 Produced by his college buddy Garth Brooks, Highways & Dancehalls[sic] is a verifiable reprieve from the bubble gum music we've gotten used to hearing on radio".